 #1 – The deceased spouse's age.
-If claimed prior to reaching FRA, the benefit will be the higher of the deceased spouse's benefit or 82.5% of their PIA.
+If requested before reaching FRA, the benefit will be the higher of the deceased spouse's benefit or 82.5% of their PIA.
 However, if they claim after FRA, they will get delayed retirement credits added to the benefit (see reason #4).

 #2 – The surviving spouse's age.
 If the surviving spouse claims their benefit before they reach FRA, penalties can be pretty steep.
 Deceased spouse's get an exception to the age 62 minimum.
 A surviving spouse may apply for benefits as early as age 60.
-If so, they will only get 71.5% of what the benefit would have been had they waited until FRA.
+If so, they will only get 71.5% of what the benefit would have been by waiting until FRA.
 Waiting until after reaching FRA means they will receive 100% of the original benefit.

 Rules to be eligible for survivor benefits

-- Must have been married for at least 9 months
+- Must have been married for at least nine months

 - To apply, the survivor must be at least age 60 (reduced benefit) or FRA (for full benefit)

-- The survivor will qualify for a divorced spouse survivor benefit if the marriage lasted at least 10 years
+- The survivor would qualify for a divorced spouse survivor benefit if the marriage lasted at least ten years

 Best practice – if you're married, be sure to consider the survivor benefit when applying for your own.